flexiblepower/s2-python/README.rst

 This Python package implements the message validation for the EN50491-12-2 "S2" standard for home and building energy management.
 This implementation is based on the asyncapi description of the protocol provided in the `s2-ws-json <https://github.com/flexiblepower/s2-ws-json/>`_ repository.

-Currently, the package supports the *common* and *FILL RATE BASED CONTROL* types and messages.

 To Install
 -----------
 You can install this package using pip or any Python dependency manager that collects the packages from PyPI: